- Are you a health registered professional interested in improving outcomes for people affected by dementia?

 An exciting opportunity has arisen within the service for a qualified clinician to develop into the role of a Senior Dementia Practitioner.
 In this role you will be part of a team providing support for older people with dementia, their carers and relatives across a defined area of Bristol.

-The successful post holder work alongside the GPs and/or Care Homes to offer specialist support & guidance & individual therapeutic interventions.
+The post holder work alongside Care Homes and/or GPs to offer specialist support and guidance and individual therapeutic interventions.

-- Working alongside GP Practices and/or Care Home staff in promoting the best outcomes for people with dementia
+- Working alongside Care Home staff and/or GP Practicesin promoting the best outcomes for people with dementia

 - Holding a caseload of people with dementia to offer support at points of transition along their journey, ensuring timely and proactive intervention